For first time in 19 years, Montgomery County schools set to reopen without police

 “Our plans are still being finalized,” a spokeswoman for the police department said in a statement.

-Montgomery County public schools interim superintendent Monifa McKnight said Wednesday that the county plans to use part of the $112 million that it received from the American Rescue Plan to hire 50 new social workers who could be deployed to schools as early as this fall.
+Montgomery County Public Schools interim superintendent Monifa McKnight said Wednesday that the county plans to use part of the $112 million that it received from the American Rescue Plan to hire 50 new social workers who could be deployed to schools as early as this fall.
 The proposal is currently pending approval by the state, she said.

-County council member Will Jawando (D-At Large), an early advocate of removing police from schools, urged student activists to remain patient as county leaders implement changes.
+County Council member Will Jawando (D-At Large), an early advocate of removing police from schools, urged student activists to be patient as county leaders implement changes.
 He and other lawmakers plan to update the county’s operating budget this fall to add funding for social workers and counselors at schools, he said.

 “These systems have been built up over time and it’s a large school system,” Jawando said.
 “It takes time to get everything in order that are ultimately going to be sustainable.
 And we want that — sustainable change.”